 As Washington state’s senior Senator, Patty Murray has a proven track record spanning more than two decades of fighting for Washington state families in the United States Senate.
 Serving as a member of Senate Democratic leadership since 2007, Patty has established herself as a tireless and effective leader on education, transportation, budget issues, port security, healthcare, women, and veterans issues.

 In addition to being the first female Senator from Washington state, Patty served as the first female Chair of the Senate Veterans’ Affairs Committee during the 112th Congress and served as the first female Chair of the Senate Budget Committee during the 113th Congress.
-She is currently Ranking Member of the Senate Health, Education, Labor, and Pensions Committee.
+She is currently Chair of the Senate Health, Education, Labor, and Pensions Committee.

 Patty was born and raised in Bothell, Washington.
 Her dad ran a five and dime store on Main Street, where she and her siblings all worked growing up.
 As a twin and one of seven children, she quickly learned the value of a strong work ethic and a country that supports those who fall on hard times when her father fell ill when she was 15.
 Patty’s father – a World War II veteran and a Purple Heart recipient – was diagnosed with Multiple Sclerosis and in a few short years, his illness got so bad he couldn't work anymore.
 Patty’s mother, who had stayed home to raise their family, had to take care of him while also working to support their family.
 She found some work, but it didn’t pay enough to support Patty and her six brothers and sisters—and a husband with growing medical bills.
 Thankfully, they lived in a country where the government didn't just say “tough luck.”